When may I begin data collection for my study?

 single IRB review.
 This means that one institution’s IRB defers

 review and accepts the review of the other.
-Contact the Office of Research
+See the IRB Reliance webpage for further

 I have colleagues not affiliated with any FWA (i.e community